altwalker/altwalker/CONTRIBUTING.md

     * What operating system are you using?
     * What did you do?
     * What did you expect?
-    * A code sample or an executable test case demonstrating the expected behavior that is not occurring.
+    * A code sample or an executable test case demonstrating the expected behaviour that is not occurring.

-When you ask a question about a problem you will get a much better/quicker answer if you provide a code sample that can be used to reproduce the proble.
+When you ask a question about a problem you will get a much better/quicker answer if you provide a code sample that can be used to reproduce the problem,.
 Try to:

 * Use as little code as possible that still produces the same problem.
 * Provide all parts needed to reproduce the problem (code and model if needed).